Worldwide Locations:

 Step 1:

-Gather all necessary documentation, including copies of shareholders' passports or IDs, proof of address, and a proposed company name.
+Gather all essential documentation, including copies of shareholders’ passports or national IDs, proof of address, and a proposed company name.

 Step 2: